TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 ## Find

-The function \ref TNL::Algorithms::Segments::findInSegments is used for parallel searching within segments.
+The functions \ref SegmentFindOverview "findInSegments" are used for parallel searching within segments.
 The following code snippet shows how to find a specific number in each segment: